 The resort and casino are on the north side of Ambergris Caye and you get there in a taxi by the new road, or a water taxi with Coastal Express, or catch one of the resort’s own shuttles that bring guests to and from their accommodations.

 This time of year the resort is not bustling.
 Saturday’s guests are off doing tours or sleeping from too much sun, too much party, too much jet lag, too much culture shock.

 Captain Morgan was, by most accounts, successful.
 He was a privateer rather than a pirate.
-He was authorized by the Queen to steal Spanish gold, sink Spanish ships, kill Spanish seaman and citizens by the English government.
+He was authorized by the Queen to steal Spanish gold, sink Spanish ships, kill Spanish seaman and citizens.
 Pirates steal from everyone, have no allegiances, and are enemies of the state.

 Captain Morgan was a clever fighting man and retired in Jamaica where he amassed land, riches, and died in his own bed.
 There is a rum named after him and on the walls of this resorts guest houses are wood planks with names of fellow privateers that prowled the Caribbean.

 Captain Morgan’s spirit is still lurking in these islands and who knows when he will swoop in to the casino, draw his broadsword, load guest valuables into his large brimmed hat and finish a bottle of spiced rum before disappearing into the seas on a full moon night with the prettiest girl under his arm.

 The biggest news is the casino doesn’t open till six in the evening.